ASVspoof 5: Evaluation of Spoofing, Deepfake, and Adversarial Attack Detection Using Crowdsourced Speech: Results and submissions

 Results for the open condition are presented in Figure~\ref{fig:results_all_t2}\subref{fig:result_all_t2_open}.
 The use of SSL-based foundation models again leads to considerably better results.
 The \textit{T45} submission achieves a min a-DCF of 0.07, while the 2nd to the 5th ranked systems achieve min a-DCF values between 0.11 and 0.14.

-System summaries shown to the bottom of Table~\ref{tab:system_summary} show that most of the top teams reused the same CM architectures used for their corresponding submissions to the Track 1 closed condition, for which the same teams also rank among the top performers.
-Two teams that also rank highly for Track 1 (\textit{T45} and \textit{T36}) employ nearly identical architectures for both SSL frontends and CM backends.
+System summaries shown to the bottom of Table~\ref{tab:system_summary} show that most of the top teams reused the same CM architectures used for their corresponding submissions to the Track 1 open condition, for which the same teams also rank among the top performers.
+For example, the \textit{T45} submission used the same CM architecture for both Track~1 and Track~2, combining a wav2vec2 Large acoustic frontend with a GAT, MFA-Res2Net, and LSTM backend classifier.
+The second-ranked \textit{T36} submission used WavLM-Base and MLP for both tracks.
 Again for the open condition, the number of CM sub-systems is substantial, varying from 3 to~12.

 A deeper analysis of results\footnote{See Figure~6(b) in the appendix.} shows similar trends to those for Track 1 illustrated in Figure~\ref{fig:ana_t1}\subref{fig:ana_merged_attacks_t1}.
 Improvements to the min a-DCF for the open conditions are again substantial for the three types of attacks and the gap in performance for each type is greatly reduced.
 One notable difference is that the easiest and most difficult adversarial attacks to detect for the open condition become A18 and~A30.
-This difference is again expected because A18 is the product of a easily-detectable TTS attack (A17) and the Malafide attack which targets spoofing detection systems, whereas A30 is the combination of A18 and Malacopula attacks which target ASV systems.
+This difference is again expected because A18 is the product of an easily-detectable TTS attack (A17) and the Malafide attack which targets spoofing detection systems, whereas A30 is the combination of A18 and Malacopula attacks which target ASV systems.
 Like for the Track 1 open condition, the most challenging attack to detect is A28.